waterloo-rocketry/docs/electrical-gse/rlcs-v4/ground-launch-sequencer-board.rst

      - Board shall have a total of 8 digits of seven segment display, shall be bright enough to view in daylight, should be made of 2x4 digit or 4x2 digit
      - Display valve states
    * - ELEC.
 12
-     - Board shall have 0805 LED to display clientside arm state, towerside arm state, communication status
+     - Board shall have 0805 LED to display clientside arm state, towerside arm state, communication status, if system in safe state
      - ?
    * - ELEC.
 13
      - Board shall have 0805 LED for each power rail as ON signal